Flies, Flies Everywhere! What's With The Winged Invasion In Chicago? An Expert Has Some Ideas

-CHICAGO (CBS) — Even with this past weekend’s cool weather, you may have gotten your Memorial Day Weekend picnic in.
+CHICAGO (CBS) — Even with the holiday weekend’s cool weather, you may have gotten your Memorial Day Weekend picnic in.

-But did you spend it swatting away flies?READ MORE: Lollapalooza Announces Daily Lineup, Single-Day Tickets On Sale At Noon
+But did you spend it swatting away flies?READ MORE: Owner Cited After Fatal Dog Attack In Palatine Due In Court

 We heard from many viewers who said they are seeing more of the bugs in bigger numbers.
 CBS 2’s Marie Saavedra asked an expert why this is happening.